dawsh2/ADMF-PC/NEW_README.md

 NOTE: We also maintain two alternative topologies: one for signal generation, which is identical to above but terminates at the 'SIGNALS' line, and other for signal replay, containing the remainder.
 New topologies can be introduced to incorporate new components, see the 'Signal Filter' examples below, where we overview how to extend the system.

-## Part 4: Dynamic Architecture - Zero Hard-Wiring

-The most powerful aspect of this architecture is its complete dynamic nature.
-Unlike traditional trading systems where components are explicitly wired together, ADMF-PC uses a discovery and event-driven approach where **nothing is hardcoded**.

 ### 1. Discovery System